EARLY CAREERS in the United Kingdom

 • Application form

 Our application form will capture some key information about yourself.
-We will also ask you to submit answers to our two application questions regarding your motivations to apply to DLA Piper and understanding of the trainee role.
+We will also ask you to submit answers to our application questions regarding your motivations to apply to DLA Piper and your interest in pursuing a career as solicitor with a commercial law firm.
 We will also ask you to submit a CV, but you do not need to submit a cover letter.

 • Rare CRS